Hybrid renormalization for distribution amplitude of a light baryon in large momentum effective theory: Quasi Distribution Amplitudes for light baryon

 Since lattice QCD cannot directly access time-like operators, an approach proposed by LaMET is to compute quasi-DAs defined in Euclidean space at finite but large hadron momentum.
 These quasi-DAs can then be matched to the corresponding LCDAs in the large momentum limit via an effective field theory framework.
 In Euclidean space, the leading twist quasi-DAs of baryons are defined as follows:

-where \( n_z \) is a unit space-like vector along the \( z \) direction, and \( P_B^{z} \) is the hadron momentum along the same direction.
+where $n_z$ is a unit space-like vector along the \( z \) direction, and \( P_B^{z} \) is the hadron momentum along the same direction.
 The subscript \( R \) refers to an appropriate non-perturbative renormalization scheme on the lattice.

-The definition of the quasi-DA is very similar to the LCDA in Eq.~(\ref{eq:LCDA_terms}), while the quark fields are separated by a Euclidean space distance \( z_i \).
-The interpolating current also changes to $\gamma^\nu = \gamma^t$ or $\gamma^\nu = \gamma^z$, both of which will approach the $\gamma^+$ limit for large momentum.
-In this work, we choose $\gamma^\nu = \gamma^t$ for a more convenient renormalization, which will be discussed further in the section ~\ref{sec:setup}.
-Similarly, the momentum space quasi-DAs can be obtained from coordinate space matrix elements through a Fourier transformation:
+The definition of the quasi-DA is very similar to the LCDA in Eq.~(\ref{eq:LCDA_terms}), while the quark fields are separated by a Euclidean space distance $z_i$. {The operator’s Dirac structure can be chosen as $\gamma^\nu = \gamma^t$ or $\gamma^\nu = \gamma^z$, both approaching $\gamma^+$ in the large momentum limit.
+A possible origin of lattice artefacts for these operators is operator mixing effects.
+Unfortunately, no dedicated analysis of such effects exists.
+However, insights from quark bilinear operator studies in Refs.~\cite{Chen:2017mie,Zhang:2022xuw} indicate that $\gamma^t$-based operators exhibit less mixing than $\gamma^z$-based ones.
+For this reason, we choose $\gamma^\nu = \gamma^t$. } Similarly, the momentum space quasi-DAs can be obtained from coordinate space matrix elements through a Fourier transformation:

 In lattice simulations, the ground state of nonlocal matrix elements of quasi-DAs in Eq.~\ref{eq:quasiDA_terms} can be extracted by reduction of the corresponding two point correlation functions, defined as: